vmoloko/termin-catcher/README.md

 * disable all the automatic sleeps and locks,
 * do not close the lid,
 * adjust the brightness to minimum,
-* adjust the sound so you are not too frightened at night (you will be anyway),
+* adjust the sound, so you are not too frightened at night (you will be anyway),

 and then it will work out.